I: Evidence for Phenomena, including Magnetic Monopoles, Beyond 4-D Space-Time and Theory Thereof: Abstract

 \section{Abstract}

-The mismatch between theory, which can predict other dimensions or spaces, and experimental physics, which is currently limited to determining objective facts in four-dimensional (4-D) space-time, is examined.
-There may be phenomena in other dimensions/spaces, which cannot be determined completely objectively.
-However, if results are reproducible, then these should be considered physically real.
-Magnetic monopoles are an example, because several experimentalists have shown that \textit{they only exist in the presence of intense illumination} and so are not objective.
-Mikhailov made repeated measurements and determined that the monopole charge is quantized ($g=ng_D, n$=1-5); ($\bar{g}$ = (0.99 $\pm$ 0.05)$g_D$).
-We conclude Dirac monopoles exist, not in 4-D, but in another space-time.
-In the second part we bring together two theories to explain how light can switch (via the Brittin and Gamow effect) into another space (predicted by chronometric invariant general relativity: CIGR) to reveal phenomena there.
-Light lowers the entropy level and so reverses the arrow of time into the mirror world of CIGR, where time flows from the future to the past, and \textit{reveals} monopoles there.
+Brittin and Gamow have used quantum theory to predict that sunlight lowers the entropy level at the earth's surface, apparently contrary to the second law of thermodynamics.
+We have found evidence for this effect, and it requires new physics to explain it.
+Another little known property of light, is that it makes it possible to detect magnetic monopoles.
+We present evidence, from the scientific literature, that magnetic monopoles have already been observed at low energies, but they are non-objective, possibly in another space-time, and have been ignored.
+Several experimentalists have shown that \textit{magnetic monopoles only exist in the presence of intense illumination} and so do not seem to exist in their own right.
+Mikhailov made repeated measurements and determined that the monopole charge is quantized as predicted by Dirac ($g=ng_D, n$=1-5); ($\bar{g}$ = (0.99 $\pm$ 0.05)$g_D$).
+These results are reproducible, and so should be considered physically real.
+We conclude that Dirac monopoles exist, however not in 4-D, but in another space-time.
+In the second part we bring together two theories to explain how light can switch (via the Brittin and Gamow effect) into another space-time predicted by chronometric invariant general relativity (CIGR), to reveal phenomena there.
+Light lowers the entropy level and so reverses the arrow of time into the mirror world of CIGR, where time is directed from the future to the past, and \textit{reveals} monopoles there.
 We call this the photo-mirror effect.
 This explains the infinite length of Dirac's string.
-These results are evidence for unification.
+These results are preliminary evidence for unification.